-"Shout, shout, let it all out,Tears for Fears is a British duo consisting of the core memebers Roland Orzabal and Curt Smith, although plenty of other musicians have been involved in the project throughout the years, many as named members of the band.
+"Shout, shout, let it all out,Tears for Fears is a British duo consisting of the core members Roland Orzabal and Curt Smith, although plenty of other musicians have been involved in the project throughout the years, many as named members of the band.
 The band, which was named for a primal therapy technique, formed in 1981, and like a lot of 1980's pop bands, they haven't had much success since the 1990's; in fact, Smith left the band in 1992, making the band essentially Orzabal's solo project.
-Smith rejoined in 2001 (contrary to certain reports in the media, the renewed attention to their music due to "Head Over Heels" and a cover of "Mad World" being used in Donnie Darko was not the cause of this) and Tears For Fears put out a new album in 2004.This band's three most famous songs come from their 1985 album Songs from the Big Chair.
+Smith rejoined in 2001 (contrary to certain reports in the media, the renewed attention to their music due to "Head Over Heels" and a cover of "Mad World" being used in Donnie Darko was not the cause of this; they had already been in contact before this point and decided to restart the band) and Tears for Fears put out a new album in 2004.This band's three most famous songs come from their 1985 album Songs from the Big Chair.
 At least, these are the three songs that you hear on the radio all the time and in "best of the 80's" compilation albums as of February 19, 2010:

 These are the things I can do without,